A SWAR Approach to Counting Ones: Introduction

 \section{Introduction}

-The operation of counting the number of ones in a binary word consisting of $n$ bits is also known as sideways addition \cite{Knuth09} or bit count \cite{KR78}.
-Solutions based on look-up tables have been suggested by several authors (see the references in \cite{Warren77}), but for large $n$ they are clearly impractical.
+The operation of counting the number of ones in a binary word consisting of $n$ bits is also known as sideways addition \cite{Knuth09}, bit count \cite{KR78}, or population count \cite{Chess}.
+Fast solutions based on look-up tables have been suggested by several authors (see the references in \cite{Warren77}), but for large $n$ they are clearly impractical.

-Under unit cost measure, methods of asymptotical complexity $O(\log\log n)$ are known, but they are based on multiplication like the one due to Wilkes, Wheeler, and Gill from the first textbook on programming published in 1957 \cite{Knuth09} or division as in \cite[Item 169]{HAKMEM}.
-The assumption that these complex arithmetical operations are executed as efficiently as, e.g., addition or logical instrctions appears to be unrealistic.
-We are therefore mainly interested in approaches to the bit count problem avoiding these operations, also ruling out shift instructions as special cases of multiplication and division.
+Under unit cost measure, methods of asymptotical complexity $O(\log\log n)$ are known, but they are based on multiplication like the one due to Gillies and Miller from the first textbook on programming published in 1957 \cite{WWG57,Knuth09} or division as in \cite[Item 169]{HAKMEM} (the algorithms are presented for specific word lengths and we assume a generalization in a natural way).
+Since these more powerful arithmetical operations might not be executed as efficiently as, e.g., addition or logical instructions, we are interested in approaches to the bit count problem avoiding these operations, also ruling out shift instructions as special cases of multiplication and division.

 Exercise~2-9 of \cite{KR78} asks for a solution of the bit count problem based on an observation originally due to Wegner \cite{Wegner60}.
-It is a remarkable fact that in two's complement representation for $x\neq 0$ the right-most one of $x$ can be deleted by the operation $x\,\&\, (x-1)$, where $\&$ denotes the bit-wise and of two values.
+It is a remarkable fact that in two's complement representation for $x\neq 0$ the right-most one of $x$ can be deleted by the operation $x\,\&\, (x-1)$, where $\&$ denotes the bit-wise AND of two values.
 With the help of this fact the bit count of the input can be computed in a loop that is executed once for each one.
 This will save considerable work in comparison to a naive implementation when the number of ones is sparse.
 When the zeroes are sparse the method can be applied to the complement (this was already mention in the last section of \cite{Wegner60}).
-The worst case as well as the average case complexity of these methods is however $\Theta(n)$.
+The worst case as well as the average case complexity of these methods is however $\Theta(n)$ (for the average case consider a binary word $x$ with $\nu(x)$ ones and its complement having $n - \nu(x)$ ones).